Geopolitics: Nicholas J. Spykman

+Under Spykman's theory, a Rimland separates the Heartland from ports that are usable throughout the year (that is, not frozen up during winter).
+Spykman suggested this required that attempts by Heartland nations (particularly Russia) to conquer ports in the Rimland must be prevented.
+Spykman modified Mackinder's formula on the relationship between the Heartland and the Rimland (or the inner crescent), claiming that "Who controls the rimland rules Eurasia.
+Who rules Eurasia controls the destinies of the world."
+Spykman died before the end of World War II, but his theories influenced the concept of containment, in that Spykman argued that the United States should support states in the Rimland to balance against a Heartland power (see also Truman Doctrine).

 Homer Lea

 Homer Lea, in The Day of the Saxon (1912), asserted that the entire Anglo-Saxon race faced a threat from German (Teuton), Russian (Slav), and Japanese expansionism: The "fatal" relationship of Russia, Japan, and Germany "has now assumed through the urgency of natural forces a coalition directed against the survival of Saxon supremacy."
 It is "a dreadful Dreibund".
 Lea believed that while Japan moved against Far East and Russia against India, the Germans would strike at England, the center of the British Empire.
 He thought the Anglo-Saxons faced certain disaster from their militant opponents.

+Edmund Walsh

+Edmund Walsh, established the School of Foreign Service at Georgetown University in 1919 to support the study of international relations in the United States.
+Walsh strongly criticized the work of Haushofer and the danger of Nazism, arguing in favor of a new and uniquely American geopolitics.
+After the end of World War II, Walsh served as an advisor to the Nuremberg Trials and interviewed Haushofer in captivity.